castorini/anserini/docs/freebase.md

 ## Searching Freebase

-After indexing is done, there are two ways to search Freebase.
+Working with the "node as document" index, there are two ways to search Freebase.
 The simplest is lookup by `mid`:

 ```
-mvn exec:java -Dexec.mainClass="io.anserini.kg.LookupFreebase" \
+mvn exec:java -Dexec.mainClass="io.anserini.kg.LookupFreebaseNodes" \
  -Dexec.args="-index freebase-index-nodes-en -mid fb:m.02mjmr"
 ```